kalafut/py-imohash/README.rst

 ~~~~~~~~~~~~~~~~~~~~

 Small files are more likely to collide on size than large ones.
 They're
-also probably more likely to change is subtle ways that sampling will
+also probably more likely to change in subtle ways that sampling will
 miss (e.g. editing a large text file).
 For this reason, imohash will
 simply hash the entire file if it is less than 128K.
 This parameter is
 also configurable.